thomaspoignant/go-feature-flag/website/versioned_docs/version-v1.13.0/go_module/data_collection/custom.md

 `IsBulk` function should return `false` if the exporter can handle the results in stream mode.
-If you decide to manage it in streaming mode, everytime we call a variation the `Export` function will be called with only on event in the list.
+If you decide to manage it in streaming mode, everytime we call a variation the `Export` function will be called with only one event in the list.